 Lightning strikes kill 3, including mother, daughter

-The victims were identified as Merina Begum, 45, wife of Syed Ali, and their daughter Sathi Akhter, 14, of Ushdhari village in Ranisankail upazila, and Md Alim, 28, son of Md Nawshad of Jadurani Pachhim Collegepara village in Haripur upazila, reports our Thakurgaon correspondent.
+The victims were identified as Merina Begum, 45, wife of Syed Ali, and their daughter Sathi Akhter, 14, of Ushdhari village in Ranisankail upazila, and Md Alim, 28, son of Md Nawshad of Jadurani Pachhim Collegepara village in Haripur upazila.

 Locals said Merina and her daughter were weeding a paddy field near their house in the morning.
 When a thunderstorm began suddenly, they decided to head back home.
 On their way, lightning struck them, killing both on the spot.